-We at DTW are fascinated at the what-ifs of the motor industry.
+We at DTW are fascinated by the what-ifs of the motor industry.
 Two of them celebrate their 70th birthdays this year.
 Next year one of these will commemorate 70 years since its demise, the other’s will be in 2019.
 So they are both short-lived failures and, you might say, justifiably so.
 But, if you add in another, longer-lived model and imagine a different financial and/or political climate, the large car of today could have been very different.

 I’ve been a long-term admirer of Tatras, an interest that goes back long before they became as fashionable as a Flat White Jägermeister, to when I first saw a picture of a T603 in my 1963 Observer’s Book of Automobiles, then encountered them in the metal purring mysteriously around in the middle of Winter in the, then Communist, then Czechoslovakia.
 They were, and remain, a glorious aberration, there really was nothing else like them.
 Which, of course, isn’t strictly true.